holoviz-topics/neuro/README.md

   - Use `readme_<workflow>.md` for any essential workflow-specific info or links.
   - Maintain `workflow_<workflow>.ipynb` as the latest version of the workflow.
   - Each workflow should have an `environment.yml` with which to create a conda env
-  - The `dev` dir in each workflow is scratch space.
-There is no expectation that anything here is maintained.